GustavGMD/AudioManagerSingleton/README.md

 # How To Use
 - Add your audio files to "Assets/Resources/Audio" folder;
-- Edit the Audio enum so that you have all your audio references there, matching the order of your audio files in the "Resources/Audio" folder;
+- Edit the AudioManagerSingleton.AudioClipName enum so that you have all your audio references there, matching the order of your audio files in the "Resources/Audio" folder;
 - Call AudioManagerSingleton.instance.Initialize() method;
 - Call AudioManagerSingleton.instance.PlaySound() method with the desired parameters;